10. Automate common workflows#

 If clicking Echo RPC doesn’t work, try the keyboard-based workflow.

-You should see the Python Repl input prompt get auto-populated with an echo command.
+You should see the Python Repl input prompt (bottom-left pane) get auto-populated with an echo command.

 4. Focus the Python Repl and then press Enter to execute the pre-populated echo command.

-5. If your curious about how snippets are implemented, take a look at //.pw_console.yaml.
+If you’re curious about how snippets are implemented, take a look at //.pw_console.yaml.
 Notice the snippets entries.
 Each of these is an automated workflow that can be run in pw_console.

 The following video is a demonstration of snippets: